 Few substances are absolutely waterproof.
-Everything is permeable to some degree and under the right conditions water molecules will pass through a lot of things that we might normally consider to be waterproof.
+Everything is permeable to some degree, and under the right conditions, water molecules pass through many things that we might normally consider to be waterproof.

-External membranes, often used for waterproofing low-risk structural projects, are designed to stop water but installation issues, punctures, and defects can lead to leaks.
-And, they also deteriorate over time requiring costly repairs and replacement.
+External membranes, often used for waterproofing low-risk structural projects, are designed to stop water, but installation issues, punctures, and defects can lead to leaks.
+They also deteriorate over time requiring costly repairs and replacement.

 Methods to protect concrete from water without surface applied barriers have been evolving for several decades.